MislavJaksic/Selenium-Tutorial/Tutorial/Docs/WebDriver/Waits/README.md

 ### FluentWait

-Freeze for a set amount of time and set frequency with with to check if the condition.
+Freeze for a set amount of time and set frequency with which to check the condition.

 ```python
 driver = Firefox()